-perhaps, ungodly men, it may be, without any call into the church of God at all, not Christians&#8212;whose only office is to make it wrong for any one who has the Spirit to work where they are at all; some godly men, and so to be honoured, but who have no gift for any special office; others who, we will suppose, may be eminently gifted as evangelists, but who, very likely, are sent where there is no opportunity for the exercise of their gift at all, or subject to one who would restrain it.
+perhaps, ungodly men, it may be, without any call into the church of God at all, not Christians -- whose only office is to make it wrong for any one who has the Spirit to work where they are at all; some godly men, and so to be honoured, but who have no gift for any special office; others who, we will suppose, may be eminently gifted as evangelists, but who, very likely, are sent where there is no opportunity for the exercise of their gift at all, or subject to one who would restrain it.
 But all are alike and equally clergymen.
 And what is that, then?
 What office is it in the church?
-The great secret of wisdom, in such a time as this, nay, always, is to recognise the Spirit, by its moral evidence, wherever it is found&#8212;office, practically when you can.
+The great secret of wisdom, in such a time as this, nay, always, is to recognise the spirit, by its moral evidence, wherever it is found -- office, practically when you can.
 This will set aside the semblance of the flesh, take away its false claim of liberty, and give might to the controlling power of the Spirit, as well as liberty to its energy.

 The spiritual clergy are conscious that resistance of nominal office to the Spirit of God is a sin; that it is their duty to act in spite of it.
 They act by their spirituality, not by their official character.
 Ought not laymen to do the same?
 If they say, Let them; then are they the willing authors of schism, maintaining, within a certain limit, their own importance.
 This is the thing to be dreaded.
 The authority of the bishops they cannot set up; they neglect it.
 They know that they are a hindrance; their estimate of them is that they are a difficulty to be got over.
 And what do we see?
-A minister of state, a layman&#8212;God forbid that I should justify the act&#8212;saying that he has anxiously considered the necessities of the Irish Church, and he thinks that it can spare twelve bishops.
+A minister of state, a layman -- God forbid that I should justify the act -- saying that he has anxiously considered the necessities of the Irish Church, and he thinks that it can spare twelve bishops.
 Is it not ridiculous to talk after this of the importance and necessity, the heavenly-derived character of episcopal control?
 I speak of it as it at present exists.
 If the Irish bishops had immediately consecrated bishops to the vacant sees, then one might have marvelled at the coolness of the wrong, but the system would have been, so far, however inconsistent, morally if not secularly independent.
 But they have not done so: and what can we think?
 I cannot say what I think.
 They are not in power and strength; and if God has laid His hand upon them, I will not now lay mine.
 This fact is the evidence, not the principle, of their system; and if they are in sorrow by it, one need not meddle with them there.
 The clergy may take occasion, by their depression, to set themselves up, perhaps to coin new